 Yes, your car insurance rates are influenced by your credit score.
-Our research found that having a bad credit score can double your insurance premium in some cases.
-From the quotes we reviewed, a driver with poor credit pays $87 per month for car insurance.
-A driver with excellent credit, on the other hand, only pays $48 a month.
+Our research found that having a bad credit score can more than double your insurance premium in some cases.
+Based on the quotes we reviewed, a driver with poor credit pays $135 per month for minimum-coverage car insurance, on average.
+A driver with excellent credit, on the other hand, only pays $82 a month.

 Although it may seem unrelated, insurers have determined that your credit score has a high correlation with the likelihood you’ll file an auto insurance claim.
 It's a major factor in your insurance score.
 This is a controversial practice, however, and it's been outlawed in several states.
 According to Experian, these states currently regulate the practice: